Pulverdosierer für das Labor

 Keywords: Biofuels; Enzymatic hydrolysis; Epidemic model; Fed-batch; Optimal control

-V. Bodoc, D. Voicu.
+Bodoc, V., & Voicu, D. (2014, July).
 Experimental investigation of the infrared extinction limitations for vapor concentration measurement in a gas/particle flow.
-17th International Symposium on Applications of Laser Techniques to Fluid Mechanics, Jul 2014, LISBONNE, Portugal.
+In 17th International Symposium on Applications of Laser Techniques to Fluid Mechanics.

 Keywords: Light Scattering; Vapor Molar Concentration; Infrared Absorption; Laser Beam